scaffold-eth/se-2-challenges/README.md

 ---

-## 💡 Guide and Hints to create New Challenges
+## 💡 Contributing: Guide and Hints to create New Challenges

 - We'd use the [base-challenge-template](https://github.com/scaffold-eth/se-2-challenges/tree/base-challenge-template) as a starting point for each challenge.
 - UI wise, we'll try to use the https://speedrunethereum.com/ design vibe.